Kotlin/dokka/README.md

             // Suffix which is used to append the line number to the URL.
 Use #L for GitHub lineSuffix = "#L"
         }

+        // Used for linking to JDK documentation jdkVersion = 6

         // Disable linking to online kotlin-stdlib documentation noStdlibLink = false